-The instructor may drop a student from the class for non-attendance.
-If the student is dropped by the instructor during the first nine weeks of a semester or the first three weeks of a summer term, the student will receive a grade of "W." After these periods, the instructor shall assign a grade of "W" if the student was passing at the time of the drop or a grade of "F" if the student was failing at the time of the drop.
+During the first nine weeks of a semester or the first three weeks of a summer term, the instructor may drop a student from class for non-attendance.
+The student will receive a grade of "W." After these periods, the instructor may recommend to the Dean that a student be dropped from class when the instructor can show that unusual circumstances exist to warrant such action.
+The Dean, with the approval of the Vice President for Academic Affairs, may drop a student from class; the student will receive a grade of "W" if the student was passing at the time of the drop or a grade of "F" if the student was failing at the time of the drop.